 Finally, this Court must consider the torturous effects of imposing multiple dates for the execution of this severely mentally-ill man.
 This Court set West's execution for November 9, 2010, but then on November 6, just three days before his lethal injection was to begin, this Court reset Mr. West's execution date for November 30, 2010.
 Then, just one day before West's next execution date, this Court again issued a stay.
 Given West's severe mental illness, this Court should refrain from setting an execution date for him.

 CONCLUSION

-Wherefore, Stephen West respectfully requests this Court to deny the prison.
+Wherefore, Stephen West respectfully requests this Court to deny the Attorney General's Motion to Set Execution Date and modify his sentence to life in prison.
 In the alternative, this Court should issue a Certificate of Commutation.